oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/nginx/README.md

      WebAppContainer:
          WeblogicPluginEnabled: true
 ```
-If you are using a WLST script to configure the domain, then the following modifications are needed to the respective PY script.
+If you are using a WLST script to configure the domain, then the following modifications are needed to the respective python script.
 ```
 # Configure the Administration Server
 cd('/Servers/AdminServer')